Harlequin Presents #428

 Charlotte Lamb’s Seduction features a ridiculously sheltered and innocent heroine and a hero so crazy and obsessed, that they can only be found in old-school Harlequin Presents or bodice rippers, “mated-pair” paranormal romances, or perhaps self-published New-Adult books.

 Clea is an orphaned English girl living in Greece with her Greek stepfather and stepsister.
 Her step-sister is a caricature of a slut, pursuing the hero with inexplicably misplaced confidence.
 Worse, Clea has a creepy stepdad with unhealthy designs on her, as he wants Clea to remain untouched by any man (except himself).

 Ben is an Englishman visiting Greece, and he becomes obsessed with Clea from the first instance.
 He will do anything to get her.

 He has a female accomplice named Natalie who befriends Clea and helps Ben abduct her.
 I wondered what this guy had on Natalie to make her do such a thing, but we never found out.
 Although just like Kramer from the show, Seinfeld has the power of the “Kavorka,” the “lure of the animal,” which attracts lust and devotion, Ben wields a strange control over women.

-Ben’s obviously off his rocker, but Clea not all there either.
-He demands, she refuses.
+Ben’s obviously off his rocker, but Clea is not all there either.
+He demands, but she refuses.
 He is forceful, but Clea is resilient, giving as good as she gets.
 Finally, she escapes, but not before Ben can put his mark on her soul.

 She falls in love with him.